ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/3- Create an AI Product Business Proposal/README.md

 - How do we ensure the product continues to perform well?
 - Who will monitor the product?
 - How will they monitor the product, and how often?

+## Project Structure <a name="structure"/>

+- *Create_an_AI_Product_Project_Files* directory is the root directory.
+- *images* folder is for example images,
+- *capstone-project-proposal.docx* is the business proposal document filled by me.
+- *capstone-project-proposal.pdf* is the pdf version of the final business proposal document.

 ## References <a name="references"/>